SwaroopGiri/Pivpn-wireguard-configuration/README.md

 1. Login to the Router's admin page.
 Typically it is `192.168.0.1` or `192.168.1.1`

-2. Goto advanced settings and search for NAT forwarding option.
+2. Goto advanced settings and search for NAT forwarding/Port Forwarding option.
-3.
+3. Input details as below.
+   - Name: WireguardVPN
+   - Device IP: <Static IP of your raspberrypi/IP of your pihole>
+   - External Port: 51820
+   - Internal Port: 51820
+   - Protocol: UDP
+4. Select Save/Enable.
+5. Reboot Router.

+**Adding Clients**
+1.